 In other words, soil erosion is an inherently gradual phenomenon that encompasses the depletion of topsoil in fields due to water and wind erosion or as a consequence of converting natural vegetation into agricultural land.

 Soil erosion matters because topsoil is part of the land that is highest in organic matter and best suited for farming and other fertile activities.
 Hence, when it happens, it can impact farmers and agricultural land the most.

 Essentially, all life depends upon the soil … There can be no life without soil and no soil without life; they have evolved together.~ Charles Kellogg

-When farming activities are carried out, the top soil is exposed and is often blown away by wind or washed away by rain.
+When farming activities are carried out, the topsoil is exposed and often blown away by wind or rain.
 When soil erosion occurs, the movement of the detached topsoil is typically facilitated by either a natural process – such as wind or water movement – or by the impact of man, such as through tilling farmland.

 The process of soil erosion is made up of three parts:

 - Detachment: This is when the topsoil is actually “detached” from the rest of the ground